jbarroso/clean-code/README.md

 ### C3: Redundant Comment
 ### C4: Poorly Written Comment
 ### C5: Commented-Out Code
+**Just don't do it** If you want to do this; just slap yourself instead and ask what is wrong with me.
+Most people won't delete others commented out code since they assume there is a good reason for it.
+So it grows stale like a fine cheese(but bad cheese).

 ## Environment
 ### E1: Build Requires More Than One Step